robin70001/DFS1/README.md

 Running
 --------
-To test this program the start.sh file will create all directories and databases required to run the servers.
-It will then launch the directory, lock, and 3 file-servers.
-The client proxy in src/Client can then be used to access files.
+To test this program execute the following: directsrv.py lockserver.py fileServer.py authentication.py

+Then we have to execute client.py and follow further instructions.